 Ealing Council’s cabinet has selected Galliford Try as the partner to take forward plans for the redevelopment of its headquarters building, Perceval House.

 The plans for the redevelopment of Perceval House will provide a new housing development and replacement council offices.

 In 2015 the council started a selection process to appoint a partner to work with on redeveloping the site at 14-16 Uxbridge Road.
 As well as the homes and the offices, the scheme would provide a new library, and a customer services centre.

-Galliford Try proposes to provide the facilities in a single new building with the frontage on Uxbridge Road, at no cost to the council.
+Galliford Try, working with well-known architects Farrells, proposes to provide the facilities in a single new building with the frontage on Uxbridge Road, at no cost to the council.

 The outline plan includes hundreds of new homes to be built across the rest of the site.
 The scheme will also include new shops along Longfield Avenue and a small basement car park for both council and residential use.